ChristineEC/be-a-dear-volunteer/README.md

 After modifying lines of python code for the Slot model to make the lines shorter in compliance with PEP8 standards, the task-location field was being displayed on the form for updating the slot as two separate phrases with a large gap between them.
 **Fix:** I removed the backslash that I had used to break the line for the string comprising the default value (on lines 55 and 56) and replaced it with ordinary quotes.

+- Horizontal scrolling
+**Fix** I decided to use a quick fix for this bug, as the horizontal scrolling was extremely minimal, by styling the body in CSS with overflow-x hidden.

 ## Credits